cuttlefishh/python-for-data-analysis/assignments/assignment1.md

 #### F. Executing bash scripts and dot-files

+*Copy the text of your bash script and the terminal output as your answers.*

 1. Write a bash script that uses the commands `mkdir`, `cat`, `mv`, `echo`, and a `for` loop.
-2. Execute you bash script using the terminal.
+2. Execute your bash script using the terminal.